How To Catch A Rat

 Rats are neophobic, meaning they have a fear of anything different and new in their environment.
 To counter this, you need to be able to think like a rat would think.
 The tips set out below will give you an immediate head start.

-Rats can enter a property in many ways, but the most common are via underfloor voids.
+Rats can enter a property in many ways, but the most common is via underfloor voids.
 They get into the voids via damaged drains, adjoining properties, utility points, building faults etc, etc.

 These rapid repair, but rats may still be present, even nesting in the building.